-Following consultation with departmental/unit faculty as described above, the Chairperson/Dean's designee shall make a determination on the proposed personnel action under review and prepare a Chair's statement.
-The Chair's statement shall be in the form of a written assessment of the candidate's record, which will include narrative evaluation of the candidate's teaching, advising, scholarship/research/creative work and service and will measure the candidate's performance against any departmental, school or college RPT guidelines, where such exist, taking into account the nature of the type of RPT action involved.
+Following consultation with departmental/unit faculty as described above, the Chairperson or equivalent/Dean's designee shall make a determination on the proposed personnel action under review and prepare a Chair's statement.
+The Chair's statement shall be in the form of a written assessment of the candidate's record, which will include narrative evaluation of the relevant areas of the candidate's workload assignments and will measure the candidate's performance against any departmental, school or college RPT guidelines, where such exist, taking into account the nature of the type of RPT action involved.
 The Chair/Dean's designee should also address any circumstances of the appointment (e.g. significant administrative responsibilities) that warrant consideration in assessing the faculty member's academic contributions.
-The Chairperson's statement should also include a faithful summary of the advice received, both favorable and unfavorable, from faculty concerning the candidate's record in the areas of teaching, advising, scholarship/research/creative work and service together with a numeric, anonymous tally of the department vote.
+The Chairperson's statement should also include a faithful summary of the advice received, both favorable and unfavorable, from faculty concerning the candidate's record in the relevant areas of their workload assignments with a numeric, anonymous tally of the department vote.
 In cases where the department includes multiple disciplines commonly recognized within academe, the Chair shall separately summarize the views of faculty in the discipline of the faculty member under review.
 The Chair shall prepare a faithful summary of the external evaluators' comments, both favorable and unfavorable.
 The Chair's statement will also indicate the materials that were provided to the outside evaluators, as well as the basis for selecting those evaluators and a description of their qualifications and relationship to the candidate.